We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Pack size: 6

 I have no ground to stand on when saying this, but I think the first folks to make session IPAs drew from the crisp lightness of a classic Kölsch for inspiration.
 A Kölsch is a “drink it all afternoon” type of beer, and Best Day’s version serves that idea well.
 It’s got a medium caramel maltiness without a “feedbaggy” aftertaste and a slightly citrusy hoppiness that finishes clean without weighing you down.
-It's one of commerce editor Grace Kelly's favorites.
-"It's incredibly refreshing when chilled, and tastes just like a non, non-alcoholic Kolsch, with a tinge of bitterness on the finish," she says.
+It's one of Serious Eats senior editor Grace Kelly's favorites.
+"It's incredibly refreshing when chilled, and tastes just like a non, nonalcoholic Kolsch, with a tinge of bitterness on the finish," she says.

 Key Specs